dsoto/WP19/outline.md

 # Results

+The combined data observations cover the majority of the observation time period.
-The data cover 86% to 93% of the observation period on the three microgrids.
+The data cover at least 86% of the observation period on the three microgrids.
 @tbl:data_coverage shows that there are direct observations over 9% to 23% of the observation periods where the grid is operating.
 The indirect observations are from periods where the meter was operating but not taking one-minute samples while the grid wasn't operating and zero electricity delivery was assumed during these periods.